SolarpunkTopo/ioBroker.victronvrm/README.md

    - If not using an API token, provide your **Victron VRM** **username** and **password**.

 3. **Polling Intervals:**
+   - **VRM Polling Interval (`interval`):**
+     Set the interval in seconds for querying the **VRM portal** to fetch the latest energy system data.
+     **Default:** 240 seconds
+     **Purpose:** Ensures that the adapter regularly updates data from the VRM portal to keep your energy metrics current.

+   - **Modbus Polling Interval (`interval2`):**
+     Set the interval in seconds for polling **Modbus registers** to read real-time data from your Victron devices.
+     **Default:** 10 seconds
+     **Purpose:** Allows the adapter to continuously monitor and retrieve data from Modbus-enabled devices, ensuring up-to-date information.

+   - **Webhook Polling Interval (`interval3`):**
-   - **Interval:** Set the main polling interval in seconds (default: 240).
+     Set the interval in seconds for invoking the **webhook URLs** to send real-time notifications or trigger external integrations.
-   - **Interval2:** Secondary polling interval for specific tasks (default: 10).
-   - **Interval3:** Tertiary polling interval for additional processes (default: 30).

-4. **Database Path:**
-   - The SQLite database file (`victronDBV02.db`) is located in the `./db/` directory within the adapter folder.
-   - Ensure that this path is correctly set and that the adapter has read/write permissions.
+     **Default:** 30 seconds
+     **Purpose:** Facilitates timely communication with external services or automation platforms through webhooks.

-5. **Webhook Configuration (Optional):**
+4. **Webhook Configuration (Optional):**
-   - Enable and configure webhooks for real-time integrations and notifications.
+   - **Enable Webhook:** Toggle to enable or disable webhook functionality.
    - **Webhook URL:** Specify the endpoint to receive webhook events.
-   - **Events to Trigger:** Select which events should trigger a webhook notification.
+   - **Events to Trigger:** Select which events should trigger a webhook notification (e.g., data point changes, system alerts).

 #### **Automatic Modbus Register Address Search:**

-The adapter automatically scans the SQLite database (`victronDBV02.db`) to discover available Modbus registers associated with your Victron devices.
+The adapter automatically scans available Modbus registers associated with your Victron devices.
 This process populates the custom settings for each detected data point, streamlining the setup process.

 **Steps:**

-1. **Ensure Database Integrity:**
-   - Verify that the `victronDBV02.db` file is present in the `./db/` directory.
-   - The adapter will create the database file if it doesn't exist during the initial setup.

-2. **Automatic Discovery:**
+1. **Automatic Discovery:**
-   - Upon starting, the adapter reads the database to identify available Modbus registers.
+   - Upon starting, the adapter scans and identifies available Modbus registers.
    - Custom settings for each data point are auto-populated based on the discovered registers, including parameters like `slaveId`, `registerAddress`, and `dataType`.

-3. **Manual Verification:**
+2. **Manual Verification:**
-   - Access the database using an SQLite viewer to inspect the discovered registers.
+   - Access the adapter's data points within the ioBroker interface to inspect the discovered registers.
    - Ensure that the custom settings align with your Modbus device specifications.

 ![Modbus Register Discovery](./images/modbus-discovery.png)
+*Figure 1: Modbus Register Discovery Process*

 ### **3. Custom Settings Auto-Fill**